-Wild-caught seafood we don’t sell: In addition to red-rated, wild-caught seafood, we don’t sell seafood from certain areas based on environmental and other concerns.
+In addition, we don’t sell seafood from certain areas based on environmental and other concerns.

 In 2006, we discontinued selling live lobsters in all except two locations because of the stresses on the animals related to almost all steps in the chain from harvest to cooking.
 See our complete lobster standards. opens in a new tab

 With a dwindling supply of wild seafood in our oceans, farm-raised seafood is playing a more important role than ever.
 When it’s done right, farmed seafood provides a reliable year-round source of high-quality seafood you can trust.
 Our standards require traceability to the farm and are based on the best aquaculture science, consultation with top experts and environmental organizations, and visits to farms worldwide.

 See our Farm-Raised Seafood Standards Overview opens in a new tab.

 See our complete standards for Responsibly Farmed finfish and shrimp. opens in a new tab